Best Plus Size Knee Braces for Men and Women [XL to 6XL]

 Overall, this is an excellent value knee brace for basketball that is very well liked by numerous customers.
 It comes from a highly reliable brand, and its design promotes its all-around ability to stabilize and support the knee during rehab or on the court.

-The Shock Doctor 875 knee brace is one of the more robust knee braces on the market for large individuals.
+The Shock Doctor 875 is one of the more robust knee braces for large knees.
 It's equipped with bilateral hinges and compression for maximum support.
 If you're looking for a heavy duty knee brace to help recover from an existing injury or during activity to ensure you don't re-injure an old injury this is a terrific option.

 Why Can Being Overweight Lead to Knee Problems?

 There are two very common ways that excess weight can lead to knee problems.
 The first is simply the act of mechanics, whereby the knees and other joints in the body will be subject to higher levels of stress.
 The second is something that has been proven a little more recently, which is an inflammatory response in the body.
 We will consider each of these in turn.